-- 1. The owner of the animal should be informed that rabies is suspected.
-In order to confirm the suspicion of rabies, if the animal dies or is euthanized and rabies is detected, the owner should be asked to list the people the animal has been in contact with recently.
-The owner should also be asked whether the animal has bitten anyone in the last 10 days and whether there have been any injuries as a result of scratching, and the answers given should be recorded. - 2.
-The case patient should be reported to the infection control committee practitioner. - 3.
+1. The animal owner should be informed that rabies is suspected.
+To confirm the suspicion of rabies, if the animal dies or is euthanized and rabies is detected, the owner should be asked to list the people the animal has been in contact with recently.
+The owner should also be asked whether the animal has bitten anyone in the last 10 days and whether there have been any injuries due to scratching, and the answers given should be recorded.

+- 2. The case patient should be reported to the infection control committee practitioner. - 3.
 It should be reported to the Provincial and/or District Directorate of the Ministry of Agriculture and Forestry and the Provincial Directorate of Health where the case originated. - 4.
 The animal must be placed in strict isolation with clear signs warning that the animal will not be handled, unless otherwise stated by the attending veterinarian.
 Entry into the isolation and treatment of the patient must be limited to the minimum number of personnel required.